10kW (13m/s) 5m diameter carbon fibre blades for wind turbine

 2. Constructing the exterior of the wind turbine blades

-The blade was coated in a layer of vinyl ester resin and one the resin had cured, 220g chop strand matt fibre glass was used to fibreglass the blades, this was does several times with sanding to ensure a smooth finish.
+The blade was coated in a layer of vinyl ester resin and once the resin had cured, 220 g chop strand matt fibre glass was used to fibreglass the blades, this was does several times with sanding to ensure a smooth finish.

 400g bi-axial glass cloth was wrapped around the blade and fibre glassed in place.
-It was lightly sanding before applying another layer of chop strand matt.
+It was lightly sanded before applying another layer of chop strand matt.

 Chop strand matt was sanded into shape before applying the final layer of 197g uni-directional carbon fibre.
-The carbon fibre lightly sanded to form smooth flat blade
+The carbon fibre is lightly sanded to form a smooth flat blade

 TSR = 9